Morning, noon and night there is a silent struggle in most American homes: meal time.

 Sometimes, parents are at a loss.
 And, that's OK.
 But the important thing to do is seek help if you are concerned about your child's nutrition, weight, growth or development.

-The Florida Hospital for Children's Healthy Weight and Wellness Program at the Center for Child & Family Wellness provides a multidisciplinary approach with clinical, dietary, exercise and wellness services for children usually age five and older who have been diagnosed as obese or overweight and referred to us by their pediatricians, Schnell explains.
+The AdventHealth for Children's Healthy Weight and Wellness Program at the Center for Child and Family Wellness provides a multidisciplinary approach with clinical, dietary, exercise and wellness services for children usually age five and older who have been diagnosed as obese or overweight and referred to us by their pediatricians, Schnell explains.

 While he and his team passionately work to help children successfully regain and maintain a healthy weight, he comments that the greatest impact to reducing childhood overweight and obesity will come from parents who help their children prevent weight issues from the very beginning.